Alexis Ren Shares Sexy 22nd Birthday Pics Via Instagram Stories

 In the meantime, the model let her fans know that she’s jetting off to Tokyo, Japan.
 Ren’s no stranger to giving her fans what they want, which is to know as much about her comings and goings as possible.

-A couple of years ago, she opened up to The Cutabout how she views fans, and it sounded like she was very thankful for them.
+A couple of years ago, she opened up to The Cut about how she views fans, and it sounded like she was very thankful for them.

 “If I can make a girl’s day by hugging her, hell yeah, I’ll hug the crap out of her.
 I will kiss her on the cheek.
 I will love her.
 I will take as many photos as she wants.
 That’s how I’ll always be.
 I don’t see how that could ever … obviously, I can see how when you get bigger it can get stressful, but at the same time you still have to think, That’s crazy that this many people look up to me.
 Oh my God.
 And I only want to give back … I can’t believe I’ve affected this many people.
 I’ve reached out, and people know me.
 People know me in Spain.
 People know me in London.
 People know me in the States.”